7 Easy Ways to Earn Extra Money for Christmas

-Despite my love for organization (Erin Condren planner anyone??), I am almost always late.
-My husband is no better.
+Despite my love for organization, I am almost always late, and my husband is no better.

-To give you an example, my husband and I were both late to our own wedding.
+To give you an example, we were both late for our own wedding.
 As a result, our children are also almost, always late.

 I say this so that you will understand the Herculean effort it has taken for me to write this blog post.